Here's How You Can Invest In Elon Musk's SpaceX Before The Company Goes Public

 Tesla Inc (NASDAQ: TSLA) CEO Elon Musk's Space Exploration Technologies Corp, or SpaceX, is set to launch its Falcon 9 rocket Wednesday night in what will be the first all-civilian crew to be sent to space.
 The three-day Inspiration4 mission aims to raise $200 million for St. Jude Children's Research Hospital.

-How To Invest: Although SpaceX is not yet a publicly-traded company, investors can indirectly invest in the space exploration company in a few of ways.
+How To Invest: Although SpaceX is not yet a publicly-traded company, here are a few ways investors can indirectly invest in the space exploration company.

 Google's parent company Alphabet Inc (NASDAQ: GOOG) (NASDAQ: GOOGL) invested in SpaceX in 2015.
 The tech giant invested $1 billion in a joint venture with Fidelity.